Raijeee/SleepSync/README.md

 ```
 This code shows the buttons the users are able to press with their mouse.
 In this case, for visual purposes, I have chosen to use the "MDRaisedButton" which shows a button that is raised.
 All definitions, text, position, colour, and size are defined through obvious variables.
 The on_release function defines what the button actually does when clicked, and in this case, it either sends a python command (root.try_login()) or changes the screen to a different one (root.parent.current = "RegisterScreen").

+Perhaps the biggest headache was the allignment and positioning of the buttons.
+As I have created boxes within boxes, it was a bit confusing trying to identify the X and Y axis of all the boxes and so I had a hard time visualizing where everything goes.
+To help solve this issue, I used my iPad to physically visualize what is happening in the screen (such as invisible boxes) and help understand the orientation of all the attributes.

 # Python Code:

 ## Database Handler (Python to SQL)